esnet/pond/README.md

 And then high level processing via Event pipelines:

 * **Pipeline** - Stream or batch processing of Events.
 Supports windowing, grouping and aggregation.
+Still under development.

 # Getting started

-Pond will run in node.js or in the browser (ideally via webpack).
+Pond will run in Node or in the browser (ideally via webpack).

 Install from npm: